yairm210/Unciv/Uniques.md

 ## Building uniques

+### Stat uniques

+"[stats] Per [amount] Population in this city" - provides the given stats for every [amount] of population.
+For instance, "[+2 Science] Per [2] Population in this city" would provide only 4 Science in a city with 5 population - since there are only 2 'sets' of 2 population in the city, each providing 2 Science.

+"[stats] from [tileFilter] tiles in this city" - Adds the given stats to the yield of tiles matching the filter.
+The yield is still received by the tiles being worked - so even if you have 5 such tiles, but none of them are worked, the city will remain unaffected.

+"+[amount]% growth in all cities", "+[amount]% growth in capital" - 'Growth' is the amount of food retained by a city after calculating all bonuses and removing food eaten by population - that is, the food that leads to population growth.

+### Production uniques

+"+[amount]% Production when constructing [unitType] units", "+[amount]% Production when constructing [unitType] units [cityFilter]" -

 ### Location uniques

 "Must be on [tileFilter]", "Must not be on [tileFilter]" - limits the buildings that can be built in a city according the the tile type that the city center is built on.

+"Must be next to [tileFilter]" - Same.
+In addition to the regular tileFilter options, accepts "Fresh water" as an option, which includes river-adjacent tiles on top of lake-adjacent tiles (which is merely a consequence of Lakes having a 'Fresh water' uniques and tileFilter accepting Base Terrain uniques)

 ### Special

 "Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
 In total overhaul mods, you can change the building that indicates this.

+"Free Technology" - Self explanatory.